 Perfect Fried Eggs

-Preheat a frying pan over medium-low heat.
+Preheat a frying pan or griddle over medium-low heat.
 The pan is ready when you drop a couple drops of water onto it and it dances around the pan.

 Add the olive oil to the pan.